 On April 1, 2011, Central placed into service its Elk City Storage Field Expansion, or the "Storage Expansion Project."
 This project provides an additional 4 Bcf of storage capacity, which increased our system's aggregate storage capacity from 43 Bcf to 47 Bcf.
 The expansion is supported by Firm Storage Service agreements with customers that were effective on April 1, 2011.
-The cost of the expansion facilities is approximately \$21.5 million and is expected to generate approximately \$4.7 million in annual revenues.
+The cost of the expansion facilities was approximately \$21.5 million and is expected to generate approximately \$4.7 million in annual revenues.

-On March 30, 2011, we entered into an agreement to sell 1.4 million Dths of working gas, recently converted from base gas as a result of the "Storage Expansion Project" for \$6.2 million.
-Delivery of the 1.4 million Dths will take place on or before October 1, 2011, in increments not to exceed 0.15 million Dths/day.
-The sale will be recorded as volumes are delivered.
+On March 30, 2011, we entered into an agreement to sell 1.4 million Dths of working gas, recently converted from base gas as a result of the "Storage Expansion Project," for \$6.2 million.
+As of September 30, 2011, all 1.4 million Dths had been delivered, which resulted in a \$6.1 million gain.

-On March 1, 2011, Central placed into service a new delivery location in Norman, Oklahoma to Oklahoma Natural Gas.
-This expansion was supported by a five year firm transportation contract for 11,000 Dths/day.
+On March 1, 2011, Central placed into service a new delivery location to Oklahoma Natural Gas in Norman, Oklahoma.
+This expansion was supported by a five-year firm transportation contract for 11,000 Dths/day.
 The expansion cost approximately \$0.6 million and is expected to generate annual revenues of \$0.6 million.